Top 10 Things Liverpool Is Famous For - Updated 2023

 Source: Photo by Wikimedia Commons user alan fairweather used under CC BY-SA 2.0

 The Royal Liver Building stands at the Pier Head in Liverpool.
-Next to it are famous buildings like the Cunard Building and the Port of Liverpool Building.
+Next to this popular site to see in Liverpool are famous buildings such as the Cunard Building and the Port of Liverpool Building.
 The structure is one of the city’s Three Graces which line the waterfront.
 The Royal Liver Building is also a part of the UNESCO-designated World Heritage Maritime Mercantile City.
 It was first opened in 1911 as the home of the Royal Liver Assurance Group.
 Visitors can experience the Royal Liver Building 360, a fully guided tour of the historic clock tower with views over the city while viewing a digital projection show.
 The structure is adorned by two liver birds, the city’s emblem, which is found in many buildings in Liverpool.

 Royal Liver Building